Sports in Orange County, California: Other sports teams

-In December 2015, the Orange County Breakers of Mylan World TeamTennis announced they would be returning to Newport Beach after moving to Austin, Texas and playing as the Austin Aces for two seasons.
-The Breakers are the only form of professional tennis in the greater Orange County and Los Angeles metropolitan areas.
-The franchise, which won the 2004 Mylan WTT Championship, boasts a rich player history that includes former world #1 players such as Maria Sharapova, Pete Sampras, Lindsay Davenport and the Bryan brothers.
-The Breakers, who are coached by nine-time Grand Slam Champion and former world #1 doubles player Rick Leach, play their home matches at Breakers Stadium at Newport Beach Tennis Club.

 Orange County SC, formerly known as Orange County Blues FC, is a United Soccer League team and is the only professional soccer club in Orange County.
+They currently play at Championship Soccer Stadium located at in Irvine.
 The team's first season was in 2011 and it was successful as Charlie Naimo's team made it to the quarter-finals of the playoffs.
 Former and current Blues players include Walter Gaitan, Bright Dike, Maykel Galindo, Carlos Borja, and goalkeeper Amir Abedzadeh.

+Orange County Riptide, a semi-professional collegiate summer baseball team plays in the California Collegiate League.
+They play their home games at Championship Baseball Stadium at Irvine's Great Park.
+The team was founded in 2015 and began play in 2016.
+Since then, five Riptide alumni have debuted in Major League Baseball: Caleb Kilian, Dominic Fletcher, Trey Lipscomb, Hunter Bigge, and Eric Wagaman.

+In 2027, a new team is set to enter the independent, MLB-partnered Pioneer League playing at Championship Baseball Stadium at Great Park.
+The currently unnamed team is set to feature "a ballpark experience drawing on the stadium cultures of Nippon Professional Baseball in Japan and the Korea Baseball Organization in South Korea."

 Since 2006, the Orange County Roller Derby, a flat track league, has been competing against teams from up and down the great state of California and across the Country.
 In 2010 they built the 9th banked track to compete at the Anaheim Convention Center Arena.

-The Orange County Outlaws are a rugby league team formed in 2010, they play their home games at LeBard Stadium, Costa Mesa.
-They are a developing team in the USA Rugby League and will become a full member team in 2012.
+They currently play their home matches at The Rinks, Irvine.

+On June 24, 2026, the United States Hockey League announced the addition of six new West Coast markets targeted to launch teams by the 2027-28 season, along with the owners of the teams.
+One of the teams, owned by John Moreland and former Anaheim Duck and Hockey Hall of Famer Teemu Selanne, is set to play in Orange County.